elastic/integrations/docs/tips_for_building_integrations.md

    conditions:
       kibana.version: '^8.7.0'
    ```
-   > Note: The package version with such condition will be only available in Kibana version >=8.7.0
+   > Note: The package version with such condition as above will be only available in Kibana version >=8.7.0

-   It's safe to release an integration package that is only compatible with a future Kibana version (meaning a release that is not out yet).
-In that case the integration will be available in the package registry, but nobody will be able to upgrade to the new version until that Kibana version has been released.
+   > Note: Changing dashboards and visualizations using an unreleased version of Kibana might be unsafe since the Kibana Team might make changes to the Kibana code and potentially the data models.
+There is no guarantee that your changes won't be broken by the time new Kibana version is released.

 #### CI